 Q. We want to deep-fry a turkey.
 What’s the best source of information on this?

 A. Deep-frying a turkey is a popular and highly hazardous undertaking.
 A solid source for information comes from the blog Brian’s Belly.
-I advise anyone considering this method to watch this informative video from Underwriter’s Laboratory, and then peruse the other videos from The Atlantic’s Exploding Deep-Fried Turkey video contest.
+I advise anyone considering this method to watch this informative video from Underwriter’s Laboratory.

 Q. Can you grill a turkey?